If that’s the case, and if you are dealing with dishonest suppliers, they could think that they will be able to take advantage of you.

 6. Payment terms

-Accepting a slightly higher price in exchange for more favorable payment terms can be great business.
+Accepting a slightly higher price in exchange for more favorable payment terms can be a great bit of business.

 If you purchase products in a very competitive industry, and if you know that many suppliers will fight to get your business, you can try to negotiate the following terms: 30% before production / 50% just after shipment / 20% after delivery in your warehouse.